dp-mods/RealisticBoating/README.md

+# [WIP] Work In Progress

+It's advised you don't download this script yet if you don't know  what you're doing.
+As it's a WIP - it may contain bugs and some features may not be fully functioning or implemented yet.

+I still need to optmize the code structure and move some functions to server side - so good things come to those who wait!

 # RealisticBoating
 [WIP] A script aimed at overhauling boating mechanics in FiveM to be more feature rich and realistic.
 This is an ongoing Work In Progess [WIP] and any contribution is greatly appreciated!